alucebur/hello-world/README.md

     Example of command

-Markdown syntax is easy to learn.
+Markdown syntax is easy to learn and use.